-This is the forth edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos and I would give them a few ideas how to approach the Lightroom editing in the most efficient way.
+This is the fourth edition of Cooking RAWs series where I ask people to send me one of their unprocessed RAW photos.
+Then, I give them a few ideas on how to approach Lightroom editing in the most efficient way.

 For today’s demonstration on how to use Lightroom in a typical photo editing workflow, I selected a RAW photo by Henry Starbuck from South Africa.
 He recently started using the Lightroom Rapid Editing.

 Henry took the featured photo using Nikon D5200 with Sigma 10-20mm lens.

 This is a typical landscape capture with the properly exposed sky and underexposed foreground elements of the composition.
 When I was developing my Lightroom Landscape Preset Collection I had this type of photos in mind.
 Photos where the main challenge is to preserve the details in the bright areas (sky) and recover the dark parts of the image (foreground).

 Normally, I start my editing by analyzing the composition and deciding if it is possible to improve it by cropping it differently.
 In this case, I liked the original composition and I did not see any reasons to change it.

 I decided to start editing with some cleaning

 Total time: 2min